 77. Notwithstanding the aforesaid, also where the ICSC exercises its delegated regulatory powers, it remains subordinated to the United Nations General Assembly which may intervene and indeed does so, mainly in the policy stage but also after the ICSC decision has been taken.
 Thus, the General Assembly interfered in 2012 in the system of post adjustment, requesting the ICSC to maintain the existing level of post adjustment in New York.
 Also, in August 1984, the ICSC decided that the post adjustment in New York would be increased by 9.6%.
 However, the General Assembly, in paragraph 1(c) of its resolution 39/27 of 30 November 1984, requested the ICSC to maintain the level of the post adjustment and not to introduce the new one.
-The power of the General Assembly to intervene in the implementation of the post adjustment was confirmed by the former United Nations Administrative Tribunal.
-The ICSC recalled this precedent in its report of 2012.
-Intervention of the General
+The power of the General Assembly to intervene in the implementation of the post adjustment was confirmed by the former United Nations Administrative Tribunal.81 The ICSC recalled this precedent in its report of 2012.82 Intervention of the General Assembly largely removes the matter from the purview of the Tribunals.
+This is confirmed in Ovcharenko, where the Appeals Tribunal confirmed legality of the implementation of the post adjustment freeze because the ICSC decision, subject to implementation by the Secretary-General, had been based on the General Assembly's resolution recommending the freeze.83 In such cases, the regulatory decision is attributed directly to the General Assembly and thus, in accordance with Lloret-Alcañiz et al., judicial review is limited to the question of a normative conflict between the acts of the General Assembly.

-&lt;sup>79 Pedicelli 2017-UNAT-758 para 26 "We find no error in [UNDT's finding] that the renumbering exercise "had a legitimate organizational objective of introducing the GCS for GS positions."
+&lt;sup>78 Pedicelli 2017-UNAT-758 para 26 "We find no error in [UNDT's finding] that the renumbering exercise "had a legitimate organizational objective of introducing the GCS for GS positions."